Discover Amsterdam

 Image from Koen Smilde

 For a city that isn't particularly known for its warm climate, Amsterdam really does do a good line in alfresco drinking and dining.
 As soon as the sun comes out (and often when it doesn’t), Amsterdam’s bars and restaurants take things outdoors, and locals and visitors alike flock to enjoy a drink in the sunshine.
-From bohemian beaches to swish rooftops, Amsterdam is brimming with fantastic terraces – take a look at some of our favourites or spots where you can catch the sun at different times of day.
+From bohemian beaches to swish rooftops, Amsterdam is brimming with fantastic terraces – take a look at some of our favourites or spots where you can catch the sun at different times of the day.

-Swim in the open air
+Swim in the open-air

 Bogortuin outdoor swimming spot on Javaeiland